ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 3:***

-Click the Installed Operators and will see the status of the Operator Installation and Click the **CNV Operator Deployment** in **Provided APIs** tap.
+Click the installed operators and will see the status of the operator installation and click the **CNV Operator Deployment** in **Provided APIs** tap.

 <img src="images/cnvoperator.png" width="900" >